- Town Council

 (provided by The Weather Channel Opens in a new window)

 The Town Council wishes to recognise the efforts of members of the community who demonstrate outstanding commitment to the well-being of Berwick, Spittal and Tweedmouth.
 The Council will do this, in special circumstances that meet the criteria of this policy, by awarding to an individual the title of Honorary Freeman (or Freewoman) of Berwick-upon-Tweed.
 This honour will be awarded only on rare and exceptional occasions.
-At any one time, a maximum of four persons, unless otherwise decided by the Council, may hold the title Honorary Freeman (or Freewoman) of Berwick-upon-Tweed.
+A maximum of four persons, unless otherwise decided by the Council, may be awarded the title Honorary Freeman (or Freewoman) of Berwick-upon-Tweed in any one year.

 The following will be taken into account when consideration is given to granting the honour of Honorary Freeman (or Freewoman) of Berwick-upon-Tweed: